Great Eastern Main Line: Electrification

 The earliest stretch of electrification was between Liverpool Street (only platforms 11–18) to Shenfield along with the branch from Fenchurch Street (platforms 1 and 2) down the Bow Curve in 1949.
 This was an overhead line system (OLE) at 1.5 kV DC and was extended to Chelmsford and Southend Victoria in 1956.
-Over the weekend of 5 and 6 November 1960, the system was converted to 6.25 kV AC at mains frequency (50hz) between Liverpool Street and Southend Victoria, with the wires from Shenfield to Chelmsford taken out of use to be converted to 25 kV AC until re-energisation on 20 March 1961.(although passenger service with electric trains did not return until the next year).
+Over the weekend of 5 and 6 November 1960, the system was converted to 6.25 kV AC at mains frequency (50 Hz) between Liverpool Street and Southend Victoria, with the wires from Shenfield to Chelmsford taken out of use to be converted to 25 kV AC until re-energisation on 20 March 1961.(although passenger service with electric trains did not return until the next year).
 The low voltage AC utilised broadly the same substations, grid connections, OLE components and electrical clearances as the previous DC system.
 At around the same time, the rest of the platforms and lines out of Liverpool Street (the Lea Valley lines) and out of Fenchurch Street were electrified also at 6.25 kV AC in November 1960 and November 1961 respectively.

 After this point, electrification was extended up the Great Eastern Main Line and on several branches all at 25 kV AC.
-The line from Colchester to Clacton-on-Sea and Walton-on-the-Naze was previously electrified in 1959 at 25 kV AC and the gap was filled between Colchester and Chelmsford in 18 June 1962.
+The line from Colchester to Clacton-on-Sea and Walton-on-the-Naze was previously electrified in 1959 and the gap was filled between Colchester and Chelmsford on 18 June 1962.
 From 1975 until 1988, all the sections of 6.25 kV AC around London and Southend across all lines in the Anglia region were converted to 25 kV AC requiring new substations and significant modifications to the OLE components.
-In 2022, a small section between Bow Junction and Gidea Park was upgraded to a 2x25 kV AC autotransformer system in order to support the Elizabeth line service.
+In 2022, a small section between Bow Junction and Gidea Park was upgraded to a two AC autotransformer system in order to support the Elizabeth line service.
 The full timeline for the electrification on the GEML and branches is summarised below.